A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

-To perform a search for AGN flares, we began by binning events in equal exposure intervals which contain an average number of 5 photons.
-Note that the equal exposure intervals do not directly correspond to equal time intervals\footnote{\burl{http://fermi.gsfc.nasa.gov/ssc/data/analysis/LAT_caveats\_temporal.html}} and, therefore, we computed equal exposure intervals.
-Our choice of the equal exposure intervals containing 5 photons on average allows us to study AGN flares in the Poisson regime.
 To define an AGN flare in a statistical way, we calculate the probability of an observed number of photons in each equal exposure interval from the Poisson distribution with the mean number of photons.
-Furthermore, we multiply each of these probabilities by a total number of equal exposure intervals and then by 22, and compare the computed values with 1.
-If the computed value is less than 1, we record a flare occurrence in the corresponding exposure interval.
+Furthermore, we multiply each of these probabilities by a total number of equal exposure intervals and then by 22, and compare the computed quantities with a value of 1.
+If the computed quantity is less than 1, we record a flare occurrence in the corresponding exposure interval.
 Note that the multiplications performed here guarantee that only $\approx$5\% of identical sources with the same average number of photons contain such an excess of photons within one of the exposure intervals.
 Note that the threshold value of $\approx$5\% is chosen to guarantee that most of the computed flaring intervals corresponds to the rate of photons that rarely occurs in the Poisson regime and to make our selection of flaring intervals sufficiently clean.
 When an AGN flare is detected, we remove this exposure interval from the data set, re-calculate the average number of photons, and repeat the procedure described above to search for the next AGN flare.
 Finally, we record the start and end times for all the detected flares for each AGN from our sample.
 The total number of the computed flaring intervals is 965, only $\approx 2\%$ of which are expected to be due to statistical deviations in the Poisson process.